Legacy of José de San Martín

 José de San Martín is the national hero of Argentina, Chile and Peru, and along with Simón Bolívar, the most important Libertador of the Spanish American Wars of Independence.
-For this reason, he is homaged and depicted in several cultural works of those countries, and even internationally.
+For this reason, he is paid homage and depicted in several cultural works of those countries, and even internationally.
 He led the Campaign across the Andes from Argentina to Chile which has been studied around the world for its complexity.

 Remains

 José de San Martín died on 17 August 1850, in his house at Boulogne-sur-Mer, France.
 He requested in his will to be taken to the cemetery without any funeral, and to be moved to Buenos Aires, Argentina, afterwards.
 He also bequeathed his curved saber to the Argentine governor Juan Manuel de Rosas.
 Mariano Balcarce informed Rosas and the foreign minister Felipe Arana of San Martín's death.
 Balcarce oversaw the embalming of his remains and his temporary stay in a chapel of the city.
 He also sent the saber to Buenos Aires.

 However, the rebellion of Justo José de Urquiza against Rosas in 1851, Rosas' defeat at the battle of Caseros and the resulting chaos delayed the move of San Martín's remains to Buenos Aires.
 Still, both Rosas and Urquiza organized public homages to San Martín, regardless of their ongoing conflict.
 Buenos Aires seceded from Argentina as the state of Buenos Aires, dominated by Unitarians who despised San Martín.
 Thus, the move of his remains was postponed indefinitely.
-Aware that there were no favourable conditions to the project, Balcarce arranged a creation of a tomb in the Boulogne-sur-Mer cemetery.
+Aware that there were no favourable conditions to the project, Balcarce arranged the creation of a tomb in the Boulogne-sur-Mer cemetery.

 The remains of San Martín were finally repatriated on May 29, 1880, during the presidency of Nicolás Avellaneda.
 The mausoleum was placed inside the Buenos Aires Metropolitan Cathedral.
 As San Martín was suspected of being a freemason, the mausoleum was placed in an expanded wing of the cathedral.